kumahq/kuma-demo/kubernetes/README.md

 ### 32. Add ingress rules for Kong for Kubernetes

-Create an Ingress rule to proxy the marketplace created previously:
+Create an Ingress rule to proxy to the marketplace frontend service:

 ```
 echo "